UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 ### Create a back-end address pool

-To spread traffic load across the VMs, a back-end address pool must be created.
+To spread traffic load across the VMs, you must create a back-end address pool.
 This pool contains the IP addresses of the VMs.

-1. Navigate to your load balancer by clicking on **All services** in the favourites panel, then selecting **Load balancers** under the networking section.
+1. Navigate to your load balancer by clicking **All services** in the favourites panel, then selecting **Load balancers** under the networking section.

-2. Select the load balancer you created earlier from the list.
+2. From the list, select the load balancer you created earlier.

 3. In the blade for your load balancer, select **Backend pools** under the **Settings** section.